jyash97/reas/docs/create-react-app.md

 [create-react-app](https://github.com/facebookincubator/create-react-app) is one of the best React application development tools.
-We are going to use `reas` within it.
+We are going to use ReaKit within it.
 Just coding, no more configuration.

 ## Install and Initialization